Jingle Bells: Parodies and homages

-Oh what fun it is to ride in a rusty Holden ute.

-Other verses add further details about what happens when the ute arrives at the family Christmas.

 "Jingle Bell Rock" by Bobby Helms pays homage to "Jingle Bells", directly referencing the source song's lyrics, but with a different melody.
 Originally recorded and released by Helms in a rockabilly style, "Jingle Bell Rock" has itself since become a Christmas standard.

+"Tintinabulations" is a novelty arrangement of the song for full orchestra by American Katherine W. Punwar.
+It consists of 19th and 20th century stylistic variations of "Jingle Bells" and is sometimes performed by classical orchestras for their Christmas concerts.

 The first notes in the chorus have become a motif that has been inserted into recordings of other Christmas songs, most notably at the beginning and end of Bing Crosby's "It's Beginning to Look a Lot Like Christmas"; a guitar passage at the end of Nat King Cole's "The Christmas Song"; and Clarence Clemons performing a saxophone solo in the middle of Bruce Springsteen's "Merry Christmas Baby".
 A piano is also heard playing these notes at the end of Springsteen's version of "Santa Claus Is Comin' to Town".
 A slow version of the chorus opening forms the conclusion of Stan Freberg's 1957 "Green Chri$tma$", interspersed with cash-register noises.
 Mariah Carey utilizes a bit of the melody in her song "When Christmas Comes".
 Joni Mitchell's 1971 song "River" begins with a melancholy version of the chorus on piano.
-In 2010 the Israeli satirical website Latma produced a parody titled "Jihad Bells", where the Palestinian Minister of Uncontrollable Rage explains the persecution of Christians in the Muslim world.